-It was a November morning on the west-facing Hunstanton beach and the tide was out.
-I was able to get out past the groynes, to appreciate the expansive scale of the beach here.
-Back on the promenade, I met Barrie, who had traveled 30 miles to this spot, as it had ideal reception for his international radio ham activity (see interview, below).
+It was a November morning on the west-facing Hunstanton beach and the tide was out Barrie had traveled 30 miles to this spot, as it had ideal reception for his international radio ham activity.
 There’s always a bustle of activity at Hunstanton and the expansive views and skies are a constant pleasure.

 What the beach means to Barrie.